 The United States Food and Drug Administration (FDA), does not systematically assess the safety of personal care products.
-The \$71 billion cosmetics industry reviews, assesses, and evaluates its own products-self-regulating in the absence of strong and meaningful federal regulatory oversight.
+Rather, the \$71 billion cosmetics industry reviews, assesses, and evaluates its own products-selfregulating in the absence of strong or meaningful federal regulatory oversight.